 Offer frozen treats: freeze berries and water together and leave the block of ice in a container for the chickens to pick at.

 Freeze their scratch: Leaving the bag of scratch in the freezer during heatwaves can add some cool to your hen’s day.
 Every little bit helps.

 Get Your Chicken Supplies at Coastal

-You’ll find ready-to-build and pre-assembled coops, brooder lamps, scratch and peck feed, poultry netting, and a whole lot more at your Northwest owned and operated Coastal.
+You’ll find ready-to-build and pre-assembled coops, brooder lamps, scratch and peck feed, poultry netting, and a whole lot more at your West Coast-owned and operated Coastal.
 Stop by and you’ll find everything you need in stock, right now.